jhsu802701/tutorial-rails-omniauth/02-login.md

 In this chapter, you will provide OmniAuth login capabilities in the test environment.
 The OmniAuth logins will NOT work in the development or production environments yet.
 (You will provide this capability in later chapters.)

 ## New Branch
-Enter the command "git checkout -b omniauth_login_tests".
+Enter the command "git checkout -b omniauth_login_test".

 ## Integration Tests
 * Enter the command "rails generate integration_test omniauth_login".